In Better Shape Than Ever at Age 39: Here's How Tom Brady Does It

 "He works on lower body quickness every day, doing band pulls," Edelman says.
 "He has someone hold the band for him to do his knee drives.
 He's taken that to heart to try to improve.
 He sees all these young guys move around with their legs, and he wants to show them he can do it too."

-Brady's throws are supposed to be losing zip, but he averaged 12.2 yards per completion—his highest average in five years and the second highest of his career.
+Brady's throws are supposed to be losing zip, but he averaged 12.2 yards per completion—his highest average in five years and the third highest of his career.

 What made Brady's deep passing even more impressive is it didn't come with an offset of more turnovers.
-Brady's interception percentage of 0.46 was fourth-best all-time, and the Patriots set a team record for fewest interceptions thrown with two.
+Brady's interception percentage of 0.5 was third-best all-time, and the Patriots set a team record for fewest interceptions thrown with two.

 Brady's passer rating on throws of 21-plus air yards was 117, according to STATS.
 That was the best passer rating on such throws of his career.